seba-sanchis/instagram-clone/README.md

 - [React](https://reactjs.org/) - Open-source frontend JavaScript library for building user interfaces based on components.
 - [Redux](https://redux.js.org/) - Open-source JavaScript library for managing and centralizing application state.
 - [Sass](https://sass-lang.com/) - Preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets.

-## Deployment

-This application is not currently being hosted.